juzoff/Bank-Marketing-Dataset/README.md

 **Timeframe of Project: May 2024 - August 2024**

+**Tools Used:** Python and SAS were primarily used for data preparation, modeling, and analysis.

 **Project Description:**

 *   **Data Collection:** I started by obtaining the Bank Marketing dataset, which includes various customer attributes and whether they subscribed to a term deposit.